 If you’re a HR professional or senior manager, then you’ve probably come across the term “employee experience” by now.
-The only problem is that it’s not always clear what that means, let alone how it impacts your business and what you can do to improve it.
+The only problem is that its definition can often be unclear, especially as it relates to your business and what you can do to improve it.

 What is employee experience?

 In the same way that customer experience aims to improve the entire journey of a customer, employee experience is focused on improving all aspects of an employee’s day-to-day life.